White Rose Maths Progression Document

 - Teachers plan to include a discrete focus on fluency, reasoning and problem solving

-- Key facts such as number bonds and addition facts within 10 are learnt to automaticity to avoid cognitive overload in the working memory and enable pupils to focus on new concepts
+- Key Number Facts are learnt to ensure automaticity to avoid cognitive overload in the working memory and enable pupils to focus on new concepts

 - Teachers adopt a concrete, pictorial, abstract (CPA) approach to working

-- Teachers encourage positive attitudes to mistakes / misconceptions, in discussions and in the learning environment
+- Teachers positively use mistakes / misconceptions, in discussions and in the learning environment

 - Teachers participate in regular book scrutinies, learning walks, planning audits and pupil perception sessions.